coder/terraform-provider-envbuilder/docs/resources/cached_image.md

 page_title: "envbuilder_cached_image Resource - envbuilder"
 subcategory: ""
 description: |-
-  A `envbuilder_cached_image` can be used to retrieve a cached image produced by envbuilder.
+  The cached image resource can be used to retrieve a cached image produced by envbuilder.
 Creating this resource will clone the specified Git repository, read a Devcontainer specification or Dockerfile, and check for its presence in the provided cache repo.
 If any of the layers of the cached image are missing in the provided cache repo, the image will be considered as missing.
-A `envbuilder_cached_image` resource in this state will be recreated until a cached image is found in the registry.
+A cached image in this state will be recreated until found.
 ---

 # envbuilder_cached_image (Resource)